 If you'd like to see an exclusive video of KOR members inflating bladders in 2013, click here.

 To see the Mask's photos and video of KOR's previous parades, click here.

-The theme was Mayberry, with a crowd pleasing collection of characters from the mythical town in North Carolina.
-The parade included the University of Alabama Million Dollar Band, as well as 14 floats designed by Mark Calametti and built by Steve Mussell's Mirth Co.
+The theme was Space Invaders, but not the video game kind.
+The parade included 14 floats designed by Mark Calametti and built by Steve Mussell's Mirth Co.

 To see Mobile Mask's HD video of the 2017 parade, click here.

 The Mask's exclusive slideshow of the 2017 parade is below:

 Content copyright 2012-2017, Thrown Ventures, LLC.
 All rights reserved.